fabioalves98/IntelChair/docs/docs/architecture/wheelchair.md

-The core part of the wheelchair, linking every node in the system, there is a laptop.
+The core part of the wheelchair, linking every node in the system, is a laptop.
 It communicates with the wheelchair's control unit through a gateway microcontroller and processes information about every sensor in the chair.
 The chair holds a camera for object recognition and collision detection, as well as a Rangefinder sensor and IMU for room mapping and navigation.